pandora-analysis/pandora/README.md

 sudo dpkg --ignore-depends=libssl0.9.8 -i cav-linux_x64.deb
 ```

-As we need X session to download the database automatically, the easiest way to update it, is to do it manually.
+As we need X session to download the database automatically, the easiest on a server is to
-Using the official website: https://www.comodo.com/home/internet-security/updates/vdp/database.php
+do it manually from the [official website](https://www.comodo.com/home/internet-security/updates/vdp/database.php).

 ```bash
 sudo wget http://cdn.download.comodo.com/av/updates58/sigs/bases/bases.cav -O /opt/COMODO/scanners/bases.cav